 2. Trip delay and cancellation coverage may not be necessary

 Typically, such insurance policies cover trip delay for more than 6 hours or cancellation.
 If such events occur, the policy will provide a small payout of around S$200 to compensate for some basic lounge use and refreshments as a result of the delay.
 However, most airlines already do give out free lounge vouchers and provide hotel accommodations anyway if the delay is too long.

 3. Miss connecting flight at your own expense

 You are flying on a budget airline to a secondary city and planned to connect on a domestic flight to the main city in a different carrier.
 If you missed the flight, then it is unlikely that your insurance purchased from the airline or travel agent will cover it.
 Regular Travel Insurances purchased directly from the insurance companies or through online brokers however almost always do cover missed connecting flights.

 Many of the policies sold by airlines or travel agencies do not cover personal liability.
 Therefore, if you were riding a bicycle and accidentally crash into someone’s car, you are not covered.
 Particularly in unfamiliar environments, it is important to have these risks covered; so you can enjoy your trip with peace of mind.

 What should you do?

 Cheap Travel Insurance policies are usually no good and expensive ones are, well, expensive.
 What is more important is that you find a policy that is in line with your needs for that specific trip and that offers good value for money.
 The ones offered by airlines are generally cheap, but upon closer inspection, very expensive for what they actually cover, and they cover less than you think.
-You would be better off to using an online insurance comparison platform like Insurance Market to help you make personalised, unbiased, unpressured choices based on facts to find the policy best suited to you.
-The 3 minutes it takes, may be the best investment you have ever made.
+You would be better off to use an online insurance comparison platform like Insurance Market to help you make personalised, unbiased, unpressured choices based on facts to find the policy best suited to you.
+The 3 minutes it takes, maybe the best investment you have ever made.